divyashah/My_New_Website/content/authors/admin/_index.md

 My detailed CV is available  {{% staticref "files/cv.pdf" "newtab" %}} here{{% /staticref %}}.

-In my spare time, I learn and practice swing dancing!
+My leisure time interests are, to learn and practice swing dancing and playing ukulele!

 ---

 ## What's new:

 {{% alert note %}}
-Conference Publication for [IEEE/ASME AIM 2020]({{<ref "../../publication/constant-2020/" >}}) regarding the collaborative work with IRIM Lab @ KOREATECH.
+Finishing up my doctoral dissertation for the  [PhD Project]({{<ref "../../project/phd-project/" >}}) titled *Design of Wrist and Forearm Mechanisms for Enhanced Humanoid Dexterity*.
 {{% /alert %}}

 ---